EhsanAsaDev/EhsanAsaDev.github.io/_posts/2021-05-12-Create_interactive_game_with_Spring_Boot_and_WebSocket.md

 tags: [WebSocket, game , interactive]
 image: assets/images/spring-websocket.png
 excerpt: In this post, I'm going to show you how to create a
-         WebSocket server in Java using Spring Boot, and the Java API for WebSockets...
+         WebSocket server in Java using Spring Boot, we will learn these together while developing the two-player Mancala game ...

 ---